PStarH/VisiLens/README.md

 We are actively working on making VisiLens the ultimate local data companion.

+For a detailed breakdown of our feature strategy and technical implementation plan, please see [ROADMAP.md](DOCUMENTATION/ROADMAP.md).

 - [x] **v0.1:** Core Engine, Virtual Scrolling, Sorting, Filtering.
 - [ ] **Jupyter Integration:** Launch VisiLens directly from a notebook cell (`visilens.view(df)`).
 - [ ] **Drag-and-drop file loading**